Bonnie Sloane

-Bonnie Fiedorek Sloane is a distinguished professor at Wayne State University known for her research on cancer.
+Bonnie Fiedorek Sloane was a distinguished professor at Wayne State University known for her research on cancer.
 In 2021 she was elected a fellow of the American Association for the Advancement of Science.

-Education and career
+Education and Career

-Sloane was born in 1944 in Detroit, Michigan.
+Sloane was born in 1944 in Pittsburgh, Pennsylvania.
 Sloane has a B.S.
 (1966) and an M.A.
 (1968) from Duke University (1966).
 She earned her Ph.D. from Rutgers University in 1976.
 Following her Ph.D. she did postdoctoral work at the University of Pennsylvania, and in 1979 was an assistant professor at the University of Pennsylvania.
-She then moved to Michigan State University where she was an assistant professor from 1979 until 1980 when she moved to Wayne State University as an assistant professor.
-She was promoted to professor in 1989, and in 2005 she was named distinguished professor.
+She then moved to Michigan State University where she was an assistant professor from 1979 until 1980 when she moved to Wayne State University as an assistant professor in the Department of Pharmacology.
+She was promoted to associate professor in 1984 and to professor in 1989, and in 2005 she was named distinguished professor.

+From 1995 until 2015, she served as chair of the Department of Pharmacology, the first woman to serve as chair of a department in the Wayne State University School of Medicine.

-From 2009 until 2011, Sloane was president of the Association of Medical Pharmacology, the first women to serve in this role.
+From 2009 until 2011, Sloane was president of the Association of Medical Pharmacology, the first woman to serve in this role.